 Copies of this plan are available for revew at thJfferson County Office of Community & Economic Development,716 Richard Arrington Jr. Blvd.
 North-SuiteA430,Birmingham,AL35203, by calling 325-5761, and online at http://jeffconline.jccal.org/comdev/home/Home.html in English and may be made available in Spanish by request.
-Arrangements can also be made available upon request to meet the Special Needs Requirements of those with disabilities andtose whwoullke to rquest the proposed plan in other Inuage complaints

-./p>
+Arrangements can also be made available upon request to meet the Special Needs Requirements of those with disabilities andtose whwoullke to rquest the proposed plan in other Inuage/p&gt &lt><qt;

-Any comments or views received during the 7-day comment period will be included prior to submittal to the U.S. Department of Housing and Urban Development.
-JeffersonCountywill also provide to HUD a written explanation of any comments not accepted along with a reason why those commentswere not accepted.
+Any comments orviews recived durghe 7-dy cmment perid will be included prior to sumittl to thU.S.eprtmet of Hoing and Urban Deelopment.&nsp;JeffersnCountywill alsorovide to HUDa written explnation of any comments not accepted along with a reason why those commentswere not acceped.